verrazzano/docs/content/en/docs/networking/security/net-security.md

     mtls:
       mode: STRICT
 ```
+## TLS
+TLS is used by external clients to access the cluster, both through NGINX and the Istio ingress gateway.
+The certificate used by these TLS connections vary, see the Security section for details.
+All TLS
+connections are terminated at the ingress proxy.
+Traffic between the two proxies and the internal cluster pods
+always uses mTLS, since those pods are all in the Istio mesh.

 ## Istio Mesh
 Istio provides extensive security protection for both authentication and authorization as described here